Deborah Lyons: Career

 Lyons was appointed Canada's ambassador to Afghanistan by Prime Minister Stephen Harper on 10 July 2013.
 She was the only female ambassador in Kabul during her first two years in role, until being joined by ambassador of the United Kingdom to Afghanistan, Dame Karen Pierce, in 2015.
 During Lyons' tenure, the Canadian Embassy in Kabul moved to the forefront of women's issues in Afghanistan.
-In regards to her role as the highest ranking female diplomat in Kabul and the impact of her position, Lyons said in 2015, "One thing I know it has done is it has helped the Afghan women’s groups — it has helped validate them, and it has helped them believe that they have got a strong champion for their issues and for their work."
+In regard to her role as the highest ranking female diplomat in Kabul and the impact of her position, Lyons said in 2015, "One thing I know it has done is it has helped the Afghan women’s groups — it has helped validate them, and it has helped them believe that they have got a strong champion for their issues and for their work."

 On 19 July 2016, she was appointed ambassador to Israel by Stéphane Dion, Foreign Affairs Minister of the Trudeau Cabinet.
-She replaced Vivian Bercovici, a controversial appointee who, while serving as envoy to Israel, had made demeaning statements about Palestinians, expressed agreement with and approval of Benjamin Netanyahu's views and his Likud government, and gained a reputation among staff of Global Affairs Canada as "unschooled in diplomacy."
+She replaced Vivian Bercovici, a controversial appointee.
 Lyons' appointment was welcomed by the Canadian diplomatic corps and Ferry de Kerckhove, a former Canadian envoy to Indonesia and Egypt, noted that the selection of an experienced and intelligent diplomat "underscores the importance that Canada attaches to Israel."

 She helped unveil a monument for guards at her embassy who were killed during the Kabul attack on Canadian Embassy guards.

+In October of 2023, she was appointed by Prime Minister Justin Trudeau as Special Envoy on Holocaust Remembrance and Combatting Antisemitism.
+As part of that role she serves as Canada's representative to the International Holocaust Remembrance Alliance (IHRA).
+In a statement in response to the appointment, Lyons wrote, "I am proud to accept this role and responsibility and I am committed to working with all levels of government, institutions and stakeholders to promote Holocaust awareness and combat antisemitism here in Canada and abroad."
+In July 2025, she announced that she was leaving the appointment three months before the end of her term, citing exhaustion.